QinArmy/jdbd/README.md

 The Reactive Java Database Driver (JDBD) project brings reactive programming APIs to relational databases.

+# Design Philosophy

+1. support standard
+2. more dialectal
+3. more practical
+4. more efficient

 ### How to start ?

 #### Maven

 for example: use jdbd-mysql

 ```xml